Well Pump Motor Repair: When to Fix vs Replace

 What a pro does when the motor fails:

-Motor rewind costs $200–$400 in labor and makes sense for a pump under 5 years old.
-For a pump 7+ years old, the math almost never works — a failing motor in an aging pump is usually followed by the next component failure within 2–3 years.
-We recommend asking the contractor to check submersible well pump systems specs before committing to a rewind on an older unit.
+Motor rewind costs $200-$400 in labor and makes sense for a pump under 5 years old.
+For a pump 7+ years old, the math almost never works.
+A failing motor in an aging pump is followed by the next component failure within 2-3 years.
+Ask the contractor to check submersible well pump systems specs before committing to a rewind on an older unit.

 For water safety concerns after any pump or motor work, the EPA private wells guidance{:target=“_blank”} recommends testing well water after major system repairs.